scala/docs.scala-lang/sips/pending/_posts/2012-06-13-fixing-eithers-left-rightprojection.md

 ## Motivation ##

-The above points to the following three reasons why Either is being eschewed in favour of alternatives:
+The above findings point to the following three reasons why `Either` is being eschewed in favour of alternatives:

 1. `for` comprehensions involving `Either` have unexpected limitations and behave in a non-standard way.

-2. The alternatives are simpler to use, by virtue of being 'biased' towards one of their possible result types.
-In the case of `Either`, it is necessary to specify which of the two types (Left or Right) should have its value passed to `foreach`, `map` or `flatMap`.
+2. The alternatives are simpler to use, by virtue of their being 'biased' towards one of their possible result types.
+In the case of `Either`, it is necessary to specify which of the two types (`Left` or `Right`) should have its value passed to `foreach`, `map` or `flatMap`.

 3. The alternative may offer 'added value', such as `scalaz.Validation`'s ability to accumulate failures.

-The current SIP is a proposal to address 1. only, and retain the ability to choose from which side the value passed to `foreach`, etc. will be taken.
+The current SIP is a proposal to address 1. only, and to retain the ability to choose from which side the value passed to `foreach`, etc. will be taken.
 This is on the grounds that,